-There have been various RANS based modeling studies carried out in the context of the Adelaide burner, most notable among them being the ones carried out by Christo et al. [10-11].
-The major finding was the fact that the SKE turbulence model with a modified dissipation constant ($C{\epsilon 1}$ =1.6) produces the best agreement with the experimental results.
-Other notable RANS based modeling studies include the ones carried out by Frassoldati et al. [12], Mardani et al. [13-14], and Aminian et al. [15].
-All of these studies made use of the EDC combustion model in combination with DRM 22 [18], GRI 2.11 [20], and KEE-58 [21] chemical mechanisms to study the flame structure and the effects of molecular diffusion on flame characteristics in the MILD regime.
-Kim et al. [16] simulated the JHC flames using the Conditional Moment Closure (CMC) with the primary goal of understanding the flame structure and NO formation in the MILD regime.
-Ihme et al. [17-18] studied the JHC flames using LES with the Flamelet/Progress Variable (FPV) approach.
-They considered the burner as a three-stream mixing problem by introducing an additional conserved scalar to identify flamelets of different mixture composition and showed that the coflow mixture composition could only inadequately be represented by one mixture fraction.
+Christo and Dally [10, 11].
+The major finding was the fact that the SKE turbulence model with a modified dissipation constant ($C{\epsilon 1}=1.6$) produces the best agreement with the experimental results.
+Other notable RANS-based modeling studies include the ones carried out by Frassoldati et al. [12], Mardani et al. [13, 14], and Aminian et al. [15].
+All of these studies made use of the EDC combustion model in combination with DRM 22 [19], GRI 2.11 [20], and KEE-58 [21] chemical mechanisms to study the flame structure and the effects of molecular diffusion on flame characteristics in the MILD regime.
+Kim et al. [16] simulated the JHC flames using the conditional moment closure (CMC) with the primary goal of understanding the flame structure and NO formation in the MILD regime.
+Ihme et al. [17, 18] studied the JHC flames using LES with the flamelet/progress variable (FPV) approach.
+They considered the burner as a three-stream mixing problem by introducing an additional conserved scalar to identify flamelets of different mixture compositions and showed that the coflow mixture composition could only inadequately be represented by one mixture fraction.

-From the above review, it is evident that a major problem while modeling these flames is the non-linear interaction between fluid mixing and finite rate chemistry in the MILD regime.
+From the above review, it is evident that a major problem while modeling these flames is the nonlinear interaction between fluid mixing and finite rate chemistry in the MILD regime.
 The transported probability density function (PDF) method is suited to handle this problem.
-It allows us to include the effects of turbulence-chemistry interaction in the Reynolds Averaged Navier Stokes (RANS) framework [22].
+It allows us to include the effects of turbulence-chemistry interaction in the Reynolds-averaged Navier-Stokes (RANS) framework [22].

-The objective of this work is to explore the predictive capability of Flamelet Generated Manifold (FGM) chemistry [23] in a RANS/PDF framework.
-The FGM has been successfully applied to simulations of various combustion systems [24-26].
+The objective of this work is to explore the predictive capability of flamelet-generated manifold (FGM) chemistry [23] in a RANS/PDF framework.
+The FGM has been successfully applied to simulations of various combustion systems [23-27].
 In all these cases, a mixture fraction and a progress variable were adequate to create the table.
-This study is the first attempt to extend the FGM with a second mixture fraction to account for coflow in-homogeneity and air entrainment in predicting JHC flames in the MILD combustion regime.
+This study is the first attempt to extend the FGM with a second mixture fraction to account for coflow inhomogeneity and air entrainment in predicting JHC flames in the MILD combustion regime.
 The numerical predictions obtained using this model are compared with experimental databases.